- It is used to help control certain kinds of seizures.

 - If your child has any of these health problems: A block in the airway, liver disease, or shortness of breath.

-- If your child or a family member has ever had porphyria.
+- If your child has ever had porphyria.

 - This drug may be habit-forming with long-term use.